openSauce0451/BetterNetworkTilesLibreFork/README.md

 And just in case your ROM doesn't support it there are tiles for NFC, Airplane mode and Bluetooth too.

 Tapping the new alternative internet tile will simply toggle between Wi-Fi and mobile data.
-This reduces the amount of taps needed from 3 (tap tile, disable wifi, enable data) to just 1 quick tap.
+This reduces the amount of taps needed from 3 (tap tile, disable Wi-Fi, enable mobile data) to just 1 quick tap.
 In situations where you still want more control, long pressing the tile will redirect you to the relevant settings page.

 **This has been tested and confirmed working on Pixel devices running Android 12, 13 and 14, but other devices will probably work too.**